kirin-eicher/kirin-eicher.github.io/projects/global-emissions.md

 ---
 The full annotated code for this project can be found [here](https://github.com/kirin-eicher/kirin-eicher.github.io/blob/main/code/Final%20Project%20Coding.txt).

+The final cleaned dataset used for this project can be found [here](https://github.com/kirin-eicher/kirin-eicher.github.io/tree/main/datasets).

 All code was last run on R 4.3.1

 # TLDR